lichtara/relational-coherence-hybrid-systems/paper/08_institutional_Translation.md

 To govern the Field is to preserve the conditions under which agency remains politically locatable.

-Relational intelligibility exceeds disclosure.
+Relational intelligibility exceeds mere disclosure.
 Data may circulate abundantly while authority remains opaque.
 What must endure is the structured possibility of situating action: who acted, under what mandate, through which mediating structures, and with what avenue of intervention.

 Institutional forms that sustain Field integrity tend to render authority pathways explicit, maintain traceability between automated processes and institutional mandates, and treat interpretive friction not as noise but as structural signal.